auth0-lab/auth0-ai-js/examples/calling-apis/spa-and-hono-api/README.md

 ### Prerequisites

 You will need the following prerequisites to run this app:
+- Node.js 18 or later
+- npm 7 or later (for workspace support)
 - An [OpenAI key](https://platform.openai.com/docs/libraries#create-and-export-an-api-key) for accessing OpenAI
 - Setup and configure a Google Cloud Project for use with the Google Connection
    - Enable the [Google Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com).